cksystemsteaching/selfie/book.md

 #### Initialization

-The first two instructions are the `lui` and `addi` instructions which allow us to initialize CPU registers with signed integer values.
+The first two RISC-U instructions we introduce are the `lui` and `addi` instructions which allow us to initialize CPU registers with signed integer values.
 There are also use cases other than initialization which we mention below as well.
 All examples are real, executable code of the selfie system.

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
-It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same).
+It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same register).
 Here is an example:

 `0x38: 0x00810293: addi t0,sp,8`

-where `0x38` is the address of the instruction in memory, `0x00810293` is the 32-bit *binary code* of the instruction in memory, and `addi t0,sp,8` is the human-readable version of the instruction in *assembly code*.
+where `0x38` is the address of the instruction, `0x00810293` is the 32-bit *binary code* of the instruction, and `addi t0,sp,8` is the human-readable version of the instruction in *assembly code*.
 In other words, `0x00810293` and `addi t0,sp,8` mean exactly the same thing, just encoded differently.
 For the machine, `0x00810293` is all it needs while for us `addi t0,sp,8` is a lot more convenient to read.
 Binary code is for machines, assembly code is for humans.

 The instruction `addi t0,sp,8` makes the CPU add the *immediate* value 8 to the value stored in register `sp` and then store the result in register `t0`.
 We denote that behavior by `t0 = sp + 8` where `=` is not equality in a mathematical sense.
 Here, and in many other circumstances in computer science, especially code, `=` denotes an *assignment* of register `t0` to the value to which the *expression* `sp + 8` evaluates.
 Thus, with `t0 = sp + 8` we do not assert equality between `t0` and `sp + 8` but rather denote the process of assigning a value to a register.